wibitchain/dslink/docs/implementation.md

 The above goals lead to the design decision of minimal processing of the operations at the time of ingestion, and deferring the heavy processing such as signature validations to the time of DID resolution.

 ## Versioning
-As the Sidetree protocol evolves, existing nodes executing an earlier version of the protocol need to upgrade to execute the newer version of the protocol while remaining backward compatible to processing of prior transactions and operations.
+As the DsLink protocol evolves, existing nodes executing an earlier version of the protocol need to upgrade to execute the newer version of the protocol while remaining backward compatible to processing of prior transactions and operations.

 ### Protocol Versioning Configuration
 The implementation exposes a JSON configuration file with the following schema for specifying protocol version progressions: